-410 The specific criteria and illustrative examples for geometric classification are provided in Table 3, with imagery sourced from Bing Maps (© Microsoft Corporation).

-The specific criteria used to classify rock glaciers by geometry, along with illustrative examples, are provided in the Table 4.
-The images shown were taken from Bing Maps imagery (© Microsoft Corporation).
+The specific criteria and illustrative examples for geometric classification are provided in Table 3, with imagery sourced from Bing Maps (© Microsoft Corporation).
+The specific criteria and illustrative examples for geometric classification are provided in Table 3, with imagery sourced from Bing Maps (© Microsoft Corporation).

-415 Table 34.
+Table 3.
 Criteria for the classification of rock glaciers based on their geometry.

-Geometry class Criteria Example Tongue-shaped Relationship length/width > 1 Lat/Lon: 15°25'34.11"S 72°11'31.08"W Lobate Relationship length/width < 1 Lat/Lon: 12°35'15.39"S, 75°48'6.38"W

-Coalescent

-They are various tongue-shaped landforms with a spatulate flaring at the end and do not have well-defined margins to be individualized.
+Geometry class Criteria Example Tongue-shaped Relationship length/width > 1 Lat/Lon: 15°25'34.11"S 72°11'31.08"W Lobate Relationship length/width < 1 Lat/Lon: 12°35'15.39"S, 75°48'6.38"W Coalescent They are various tongue-shaped landforms with a spatulate flaring at the end and do not have well-defined margins to be individualized.
 Lat/Lon: 16°10'12.88"S, 70°57'14.45"W

-Polymorphic
+315 Polymorphic